luperr/hobbiton/README.md

-Homer server setup in andsible.
+Homer server setup in ansible.